-A. Required 1-2 months rotation occurring in the first year at institution 3 and requiring 10% of the resident’s time.
+A. Required one to two months rotation occurring in the first year at institution 3 and requiring 10% of the resident’s time.

 C. Fellows spend a full day at the schools with Ann-Marie Orlando, PhD, or Greg Valcante, PhD, or Art Wallen, MS/BCBA, which consists of separate interviews with student, family, teachers and related school staff and classroom observations.
 Faculty is available for consultations.
 The school psychology shadowing experience consists of 1 or 2 partial mornings which may include classroom observation.

 G. Following are the goals and objectives for this rotation: